domRiddle/ASF/Configuration.md

-1 | RejectInvalidFriendInvites | Will cause ASF to reject (instead of ignoring) invalid friend invites 2 | RejectInvalidTrades | Will cause ASF to reject (instead of ignoring) invalid trade offers 4 | RejectInvalidGroupInvites | Will cause ASF to reject (instead of ignoring) invalid group invites
+1 | RejectInvalidFriendInvites | Will cause ASF to reject (instead of ignoring) invalid friend invites 2 | RejectInvalidTrades | Will cause ASF to reject (instead of ignoring) invalid trade offers 4 | RejectInvalidGroupInvites | Will cause ASF to reject (instead of ignoring) invalid group invites 8 | DismissInventoryNotifications | Will cause ASF to automatically dismiss all inventory notifications

 Please notice that this property is `flags` field, therefore it's possible to choose any combination of available values.
 Check out **[flags mapping](#json-mapping)** if you'd like to learn more.
 Not enabling any of flags results in `None` option.